dizheng123/github-slideshow/_posts/0000-01-02-YOUR-USERNAME.md

+---
+layout: slide
----  layout: slide  title: “Welcome to our second slide!”
+title: “Welcome to our second slide!”
+---
+Cindy test
----  Your test  Use the left arrow to go back!
+Use the left arrow to go back!